MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 This member contains valid data only if the <b>ValidBits.BridgeControlStatus</b> bit is set.

+#### BridgeSecondaryStatus

+The contents of the secondary status register of the bridge device.

+#### BridgeControl

+The contents of the control register of the bridge device.

+#### AsULONG

+A ULONG representation of the contents of the WHEA_PCIEXPRESS_BRIDGE_CONTROL_STATUS union.

 ### -field ExpressCapability

 A buffer that contains a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537460">PCI_EXPRESS_CAPABILITY</a> structure that describes the PCIe capability structure for the device where the error occurred.